Dual Enrollment & Early Admissions

-To continue in technical dual enrollment through Broward Technical Colleges, students must maintain at least a 2.0 unweighted grade point average, inclusive of dual enrollment courses.
+- Maintain at least a 2.0 unweighted grade point average, inclusive of dual enrollment courses.

-Early admission is a form of dual enrollment through which eligible secondary students enroll in a postsecondary institution on a full-time basis.
+Early admission is a form of dual enrollment through which eligible students enroll in a postsecondary institution on a full-time basis.

-To be eligible for early admission, students must:
+To be eligible for Early Admission, students must: